 The Family Educational Rights and Privacy Act (FERPA) and Immunization Data

-This fact sheet contains information for schools about the federal Family Educational Rights and Privacy Act (FERPA) as it relates to the Minnesota Immunization Information Connection (MIIC) and immunization data.
-MIIC is the statewide immunization registry.
+This page contains information for schools about the federal Family Educational Rights and Privacy Act (FERPA) as it relates to the Minnesota Immunization Information Connection (MIIC) and immunization data.
+MIIC is Minnesota's statewide immunization information system.

-Disclaimer of legal advice: The following is the Minnesota Department of Health's analysis of how FERPA applies to schools disclosing immunization data.
+Disclaimer of legal advice: The following is the Minnesota Department of Health's analysis of how FERPA applies to schools disclosing immunization data as of Jan.
+2016.
 This is not legal advice and you should not rely on it as legal advice.
 Please consult with a lawyer for legal advice.
-Updated 1/16

 Can schools legally share immunization data?